 • A rule is the unit of targeting and allocation logic within a flag.
 Rules describe what variation the flag should deliver to a given user.

-• A ruleset is the collection of prioritized rules associated with a flag at a given time.
+• A ruleset is the collection of prioritized rules associated with a flag and a specific environment at a given time.

 • A variation consists of an on-off status for the flag.